JinpengLI/desktop_cloud/README.md

 Remote Desktop Cloud
 --------------------

-A webserver is used for the remote desktop access.
+A webserver is used for the remote desktop access to vnc docker machines.